Yogic Icons in the Making: Alexandra David-Neel in India and Tibet and Yoga and Meditation in France and Europe (1890–1960)

 Yoga is very popular and practised all over the world encompassing many different meanings and currents.
 Recent studies have shown how its development has taken place since the 1930s, and especially since the 1960s, in a dynamic interaction between India, and more generally Asia, Europe, and the Americas.
 The process began as early as the end of the 19th century, at the crossroads of esoteric, scholarly, literary, and artistic circles.
 While a few works have focused on the conception of yoga in English-speaking theosophical circles, the role of French occultist circles in the cultural history of global yoga remains insufficiently studied.

 Thought of first and foremost as a practice, yoga has also been scarcely studied from the angle of the figures who embody it, the yogis and yoginis, who have played a key role in shaping the imagery surrounding India and Tibet.
 The transfer of yoga imagery from India to Tibet in the global context deserves particular attention.
-The works of the Belgian-French Buddhist traveller and writer Alexandra David-Neel (1868–1969) shed light on this lesser-known history of yoga.
+The works of the French Buddhist traveller and writer Alexandra David-Neel (1868–1969) shed light on this lesser-known history of yoga.

 In addition, after publishing several texts on Indian yoga and Tibet, David-Neel embarked on a research trip to Asia, largely focusing on modern yoga developments.
 Through archival documents, her journey and sudden interest in Tibetan yoga can be traced, revealing the Asian figures involved in translating yoga within an imperialist context and highlighting the entangled historical issues that underpin David-Neel’s writings.